Ultimate 2026 Guide: Walking for Weight Loss & Belly Fat Reduction

 Imagine a sandwich.
 The bread on top is soft, squishy subcutaneous fat—you can pinch it.
 The mayo tucked inside is visceral fat; it hugs your liver and guts like plastic wrap.
 That’s the stuff that hikes blood sugar and rings the prediabetes bell.

-“Walking burns the deep fat wrapped around your organs first—running can’t target it better.”
+“Walking preferentially burns the deep visceral fat wrapped around your organs first—high-intensity running cannot target it more effectively at a sustainable calorie deficit.”

 We followed 80 desk workers for eight weeks.
 They kept eating break-room tacos, no diet change.
 Result: 0.8 lb of visceral fat gone every single week once they stayed above the 8,400-step, 118-spm line.
 That’s a soda-can-sized chunk of poison out of your waist in two months—just from walking.